Bennett (name)

 Bennett was also found in Perthshire in Scotland.
 According to author George F. Black, Benedictus, the son of Walter de Sancto Edmundo, witnessed a charter of sale of land in Perth in 1219.
+The name was common in Edinburgh throughout the 17th century.
+The variant "Bennet" is more common throughout Scotland, while Bennett is common along the Anglo-Scottish border.

 People

 Given name

 People with the given name include: